zake8/chatbot83/README.md

 # ChatBot83

-** Conversational Retrieval Augmented GenerativeAI (RAG) chatbot with agent selected RAG content, user authentication, multiple private knowledge corpuses, and (future) video montage output. **
+**Conversational Retrieval Augmented GenerativeAI (RAG) chatbot with agent selected RAG content, user authentication, multiple private knowledge corpuses, and (future) video montage output.**

 ## To run in dev:

 - cd folder
 - pipenv shell
 - flask run --debug
   - flask run --debug --host IP == to access from other machines instead of localhost only

 ## For interactive Python

 - cd where_Pipfile_is
 - pipenv shell
 - cd where_app_is
 - flask shell (only works if .flaskenv setup as needed and app.py has @app.shell_context_processor)
 - python3 (just use this if can't do flask shell)
---  note will still not be running as www-data
+  - note will still not be running as www-data
 - exit()
 - exit

 ## In dev, any changes / additions to class User do a:

 - cd folder
 - pipenv shell
 - flask db migrate -m "note on changes/additions to class"